ivy-net/avs-helm-charts/charts/eigenda/README.md

    - consider adjusting `NODE_CHAIN_RPC` in the config part
 1. Run the following commands to install the chart.
     ```sh
+    kubectl create ns eigenda
     NAME=ours
-    kubectl create ns eigenda
     cd $(git rev-parse --show-toplevel)/charts
     rm eigenda-*.tgz
     helm package eigenda
     helm install eigenda eigenda-*.tgz -n eigenda -f eigenda/values.${NAME}.yaml
     ```
-All, but last commands are optional, and ensures that the installation won't fail.
+All, but the last commands are optional, and ensures that the installation won't fail.
 If that is achieved in an alternative way, the installation can be done with this one command:
     ```
     helm install eigenda eigenda-*.tgz -n eigenda -f eigenda/values.${NAME}.yaml